azat-co/fullstack-javascript/chapter5/chapter5.md

             }
         })

-        app = new ApplicationRouter ()
+        window.app = new ApplicationRouter ()
         Backbone.history.start()
     })

-The full source code of the Backbone.js and Parse.com Message Board application is available at
+The full source code of the Backbone.js and Parse Message Board application is available at
 <https://github.com/azat-co/fullstack-javascript/tree/master/code/06-board-backbone-parse-sdk>.